Lul-Abdifan/Africa-Weather/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to use this medium to appreciate Microverse that bringing me The best platform ever for me.
+I would like to use this medium to appreciate Microverse that bringing me The best platform ever for me.<br>
-I would like to use this medium to appreciate [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for giving the original design idea
+I would like to use this medium to appreciate [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for giving the original design idea <br>
 I would like to use this medium to appreciate [Weather forecast group](https://openweathermap.org/api) and Africa Data